Food & Drink

 Perri: “It was one of those times when it didn’t take long to decide this is what we wanted to do.
 We had peeped in here a couple of years ago when it was vacant and thought then it would be a fantastic place to have but it wasn’t the right time.
 What I love about the Signal Box is the location, the history, the feel of the building, it’s got so much character.
 It lends itself to being a place where people can pop in for a coffee and cake to take away, or to sit down for a longer stay and enjoy the views.
 And the views are stunning.”

 Brad: “We felt it would be a really big missed opportunity if we didn’t give it a go.
-Our first business on the Arm is Queso Hombre and we were looking for a second location here.
+Our first business on the Arm was Queso Hombre and we were looking for a second location here.
 It’s so important for us to respect the historical features of the Signal Box.
 We wanted to open it up and let people have access to the levers and to pull them if they wanted too.
 It’s also important to make the space work as a coffee shop again.”

 favourite local produce